-Review of the 2013 - 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Program Action Second Unit Development Continue to advertise second dwelling units as a relatively low-cost affordable housing option in Rocklin through preparation and distribution of a brochure and placing information on the City's website.
-Maintain a brochure and place at public counters and post information about second dwelling units on the City's website The Rocklin Municipal Code is on the City's website and regulations regarding second units are included in Title 17 (Zoning Ordinance).
+Review of the 2013 - 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Program Action discussions regarding future properties with several other affordable housing developers.
+Second Unit Development a relatively low-cost affordable housing option The Rocklin Municipal Code is on the City's website and regulations regarding second units are included in Title 17 (Zoning Ordinance).
 The City adopted an updated Accessory Dwelling Unit Ordinance in February 2020 to incorporate recent changes in legislation.
 Modify and continue Affordable Housing Funding Sources Work with affordable housing developers to assist the organizations in securing funds.
 Provide technical assistance in preparing funding applications, grant density bonuses and regulatory concession(s) as appropriate and apply for complementary programs that can help reduce land or site development costs for housing projects.
 Contact HCD, CHFA, CTCAC and HUD at least annually to obtain information on upcoming funding cycles, eligibility, and eligible uses.
 Maintain a list of qualified housing developers active in the City and region.
 Notify developers via email or phone call of available funding resources along with funding cycles.
-Make efforts to apply for funding for which the City is eligible on an annual basis.
-Specifically, pursue funding that can help bridge the financial gap of housing affordable to extremely low-income households.
-During the planning period, the City did not provide any funding to preserve affordable units.
+Make During the planning period, the City did not provide any funding to preserve affordable units.
 The Seniors First program consistently received a portion of the City's CDBG funds to assist seniors with minor home repairs through its Handyman Program.
 In 2019 the City also partnered with Habitat for Humanity to re-establish a Handyman Program after the Seniors First Program was discontinued by that entity in 2017.
 In 2018 and 2019, Salvation Army received a portion of the City's CDBG funds to assist people at risk of homelessness with one-time rental assistance or deposit assistance.
 Information about HCD, CHFA, HUD, and other affordable housing programs is collected on a regular basis and shared with developers.
-Combined with Program 7 Zoning Flexibility There were no housing-related BARRO Zone Program projects during the planning period.
-However, staff received multiple inquiries regarding opportunities to develop Continue
+Combined with Program 7